 An urgent need

 In cities, nature-rich green spaces support “ecosystem services” like clean water and air, and reduce the impact of increasing flooding, pollution and extreme temperatures.
+Restoring nature also supports well-being.
+Science has shown that time spent in nature-rich green spaces, and even birdsong, can significantly improve mental health.

 A unique opportunity